cornellrocketryteam/RATS-Software/README.md

 ## Building:
 Use CMake to build by running `cmake .. && make` from the `RATS-Software/build` directory.
 You can make this directory by running `mkdir build` if needed.

 There are two flags to be aware of: DEBUG and MOVER.
-Both are currently disabled by default.
-Enabling DEBUG will print verbose information such as the radio transmission metadata and the calculated relative position of the rocket.
-Enabling MOVER will actuate the servo and stepper to aim the antenna at the calculated position.
-To toggle these flags, add the `-D<FLAG>=[ON|OFF]` to the cmake comment.
-For example:
+DEBUG prints verbose information such as the radio transmission metadata and the calculated relative position of the rocket.
+MOVER actuates the servo and stepper to aim the antenna at the calculated position.
+The normal cmake commands builds four targets, one for each permutation of these flags:

-`cmake -DDEBUG=ON -DMOVER=ON .. && make`

-`cmake -DDEBUG=ON .. && make`

-`cmake -DMOVER=ON .. && make`
+1. rats
+2. rats-debug
+3. rats-move
+4. rats-move-debug

+Where each target

 ## Board Manager:
 [pico-sdk](https://github.com/raspberrypi/pico-sdk)